 Personal injury claims are exempt in Chapter 7 and Chapter 13 bankruptcy up to a point.
 Unfortunately, such claims are sometimes lost entirely because the debtor failed to disclose the claim or did not know how to protect it.
-It is bad enough to be injured in an accident, but to lose your claim for compensation can be devastating.
-Fortunately, there are steps you can take to preserve your claim in bankruptcy.
+It is bad enough to be injured in an accident, but to lose your claim for compensation as well can be devastating.
+Fortunately, there are steps you can take to preserve your personal injury claim in bankruptcy.

 Disclose, Disclose, Disclose

-All personal injury claims arising are assets just like your car, furniture, and other items of personal property and must be disclosed in your schedules.
+All personal injury claims are assets just like your car, furniture, and other items of personal property and must be disclosed in your schedules.
 Failing to disclose an injury sustained before filing may lead to the loss of any recovery to which you might be entitled.
 Even if the failure to disclose is unintentional, it may not save your claim.
 Instead of compensating you for your injury, the funds will be distributed among your creditors.
 Moreover, intentionally failing to list an asset can leave you open to criminal liability.

 Some debtors believe that they do not have to disclose an injury or potential claim, as long as they do not file suit until after bankruptcy case has closed.
 They are wrong.
 If the injury happened or claim arose before the debtor filed for bankruptcy, the debtor must disclose it to the trustee.

 Exempting a Personal Injury Claim

 In addition to the personal injury exemption, if your claim is over the amount allowed by the personal injury exception, you can apply the federal “wild card” exemption, which will allow you to exempt more.
-The wild card exemption includes a basic exemption of $1225 plus up to $11,500 of any unused homestead exemption.
-Thus, if you do not use all of your homestead exemption, the potential total wildcard exemption is $12,725, which you can apply to any personal property, including a personal injury claim or award.
+The wild card exemption includes a basic exemption of $1250 plus up to $11,850 of any unused homestead exemption.
+Thus, if you do not use all of your homestead exemption, the potential total wildcard exemption is $13,100, which you can apply to any personal property, including a personal injury claim or award.
 The wild card exemption can be used in addition to other exemptions.
-For example, by “stacking” the personal injury exemption of $22,975, the wild card of $1225, and the unused homestead exemption of $11,500, you have a total exemption of $35,700.
+For example, by “stacking” the personal injury exemption of $23,675, the wild card of $1225, and the unused homestead exemption of $11,850, you have a total exemption of $36,775.